zhangjinshui-nerveee/nerveee_old/content/home/experience.md

   date_end = "2018-09-01"
   description = """
   **Duties**
-  * Learned the working principles, debugging process and production procedure of Uninterruptible Power Supply (UPS), as well as corporate culture
+  * Investigation of  the working principles, design process and production procedure of Uninterruptible Power Supply (UPS)
+  * Training of International Corperation Culture
-  * Conducted mechanical vibration and noise standard test of the 20 kW UPS prototype"""
+  * Mechanical vibration and noise standard test of the 20 kW UPS prototype **Employer evaluation**<br>
+  "He showed enthusiasm, talent and caution during his internship.
+He was a quick learner.
+He put all his energy and effort into his work.
+He cared every detail of the product and never hesitated to ask co-workers or his mentor for help.
+Also, he was willing to take suggestions from others, and he could work overtime to ensure his work is fulfilled before due.
+His diligence, attitude and cooperation left all his co-workers and our company a very good impression. "
+  """

  [[experience]]
   title = "Major Principal"